Yousuf Khan (actor)

 Yousuf Khan (یوسف خان; 1933 - 19 September 2009) was one of Pakistan's most respected actors.

 He appeared in more than four hundred films in Urdu, Punjabi and Pashto languages over his 46 year long career.
 Among his important movies were Ziddi (1973), which turned him into a leading actor, and But Shikan (1994), both recipients of Nigar Awards.
 His 1974 Punjabi film Khatarnak became one of the first Punjabi films to achieve Diamond Jubilee status, running for over 100 weeks in both Lahore and Karachi.
 He played leading roles till his last active years in the industry, including in Budha Gujjar (2002).

 Early life and education

 According to family sources, Yousuf Khan was born in 1933 in Ferozepur, British India (now Punjab, India).
 Following the Partition of India in 1947, his family migrated to Pakistan and settled in Kasur, Punjab, Pakistan.
 His father, Khan Nawaz Khan, was a barrister by profession.
 Khan received his early education at Islamia High School, Bhatti Gate, Lahore.
 During his studies one of his classmates would be future filmmaker Riaz Shahid, the father of actor-director Shaan.

-Khan was an avid pigeon enthusiast who brought his prized pigeons with him during the 1947 migration.
-His beloved pigeons remained a lifelong hobby and part of his public image.
+Khan was an pigeon enthusiast who brought his pigeons with him during the 1947 migration.
+His pigeons remained a lifelong hobby, as well as a part of his public image.